Graph-COM/Benchmark_for_DGRL_in_Hardwares/docs/source/intro_tune.rst

 The scripts to tune the methods from our benchmark is provided in `./tune.sh <https://github.com/Graph-COM/Benchmark_for_DGRL_in_Hardwares/blob/main/DGRL_Hardware/tune.sh>`_.

-In each Runner, we use similar functions to call RAY for hyper-parameter search, a sample of the function is as follows:
+In each Runner, we use similar functions to call RAY for hyper-parameter search, an example of the function is as follows:

 .. code-block:: python